Thumbkin/MissingTradeSkillsList_TBC/README.md

 ### Latest version (v2.5.07)

 * All professions should now have all the correct data
-* Fixed bug when showing the details of a Quest with NPCs lead to "nil" error
 * Added the reputation needed for all items sold by any TBC faction quartermaster
 * Added the TBC factions to the filter frame
+* Addded racial bonus for Enchanting (Blood Elf) & Jewelcrafting (Draenei)
+* Fixed bug when showing the details of a Quest with NPCs lead to "nil" error
+* Fixed bug where skills learned in spellbook still showed as unlearned
+* Added ability to show the 2nd vendor using reputation when available

 ### Support